matias-gonz/mag-analyst/README.md

 The files provided include:
 * data tables in CSV format, where the first and second column correspond to the horizontal and vertical axes field, respectively (the headers specify the fields and units)
-* saved projects in TXT format, where the provided data tables have been fitted with either one or two components
+* saved projects in TXT format, with the data tables fitted with either one or two components

 ## Cite as